 Remember, Pinners are planners.
 They’re looking to find early inspiration for seasonal and life moments.
 Get to know Pinner planning timelines and assign your budget accordingly.

-If you’re using the consideration objective, you can take advantage of our automatic budgeting tools.
-Just input how much you’re willing to spend for your campaign, and our tools will allocate the budget across your ad groups to drive more efficient results.
+Just input how much you’re willing to spend on your campaign and our tools will allocate the budget across your ad groups to drive more efficient results.

 In this final step before you launch your campaign, you can turn on extra optimisations to make sure that you’re getting the best results.
 These optimisations help you to run more efficient campaigns and get the most out of your budget.
 As you navigate through these final decisions, Ads Manager includes tips to help you to choose the best fit for your campaign.